Predicting integers from continuous parameters: Appendix

+The Bitwise distribution proves to be a valuable alternative for high-entropy, highly dispersed data, achieving the best bits on Migration in the mixture setting.
+However, it exhibits a high sensitivity to uncertainty in higher-order bits.
+If the model is uncertain about significant bits, the prediction can deviate substantially from the target, resulting in the high variance and RMSE observed in our experiments.
+The categorical distribution, evaluated on the image datasets, achieves competitive reconstruction quality (FID) but substantially worse bits per dimension, confirming the importance of respecting ordinal structure in integer-valued data.

+Ultimately, we conclude that continuous relaxations remain strong baselines for pure error minimization, especially in the non-mixture setting, but they are not uniformly superior once discrete mixture models are considered.
+When a discrete probabilistic model is necessary, Dalap is the preferred choice across the settings we evaluated.
+It offers the strongest overall balance of distributional quality (bits) and prediction accuracy (RMSE), while Bitwise and Dnormal may be preferable for data with extreme dispersion characteristics.

-\subsection{Limitations and Future Work}
+\subsection{Limitations and future work}

 Our research faced limitations primarily driven by computational constraints.
 Due to limitations with time and resources, we were unable to perform an exhaustive grid search for the optimal number of mixture components $K$ for the image modeling experiments.
 It is possible that fine-tuning this hyperparameter could yield further performance improvements for the mixture models.
-Since we compare our distribution function to Dlogistic and use the PixelCNN++ model we decided to use the hyperparameters of their best performing results.
+Because we compared our distribution functions to Dlogistic using the PixelCNN++ architecture, we adopted the hyperparameters from their best-performing results.
+Furthermore, the image experiments were conducted with a single random seed due to the high computational cost of training PixelCNN models (each requiring multiple days on a single GPU), which limits the conclusions that can be drawn about the variability of results in that setting.

 Additionally, while theoretically sound, some distributions proved impractical for high-dimensional tasks.
 The Discrete Analogue of the Normal distribution (Danorm) requires a numerical approximation of the partition function that scales poorly with input size.
 In our image generation experiments, Danorm required over 90GB of VRAM, exceeding available hardware capacity and forcing its exclusion from those benchmarks.
 Similarly, the Discrete Weibull (Dweib) distribution exhibited numerical instability, particularly when modeling bounded intervals, leading to convergence failures.
-It may be, however, that with alternative implementations or additional tricks to stabilize learning, the distribution can still be made to work well.
+It may be, however, that with alternative implementations or additional tricks to stabilize learning, these distributions can still be made to work well.

 Future work will focus on addressing these stability and efficiency issues.
 Furthermore, while we demonstrated the efficacy of these distributions on the specific sub-task of predicting note duration in ticks, a natural next step is to integrate Dalap into a full-scale autoregressive generative model for MIDI music, moving beyond conditional scalar prediction to full sequence generation.